jsmith/school/bio1001/midterm1.md

 3. *Membrane transport proteins* allow molecules that are not able to permeate the cell wall to enter the membrane.
 Whereas nonpolar molecules can pass through the hydrophobic core in *passive diffusion* down the *concentration gradient*, polar and ionic molecules must use *channel proteins* or *carrier proteins* to pass through.

 ## Osmosis
 *Osmosis* is the diffusion of water and is a special case of passive diffusion.
 An *isotonic solution* is a solution where there is no net movement of water.
 When the external environment has a higher solute concentration relative to the internal environment, the net flow is towards the external environment.
-This solution is called a *hypertonic solution*.
+This solution is called a *hypertonic solution* and causes *shriveled* cells (also known as *flaccid*).
+When the external environment has fewer solutes and the water flows into the internal environment, the situation is called *hypotonic* and causes the cell to become *lysed* or *turgid*.

+Water uses *aquaporins* are important membrane proteins that serve as channels for the transfer of water.

 ## Facilitated Diffusion
 Specific transport proteins are able to increase the rate of diffusion by moving solutes into the cytoplasm, this is called *facilitated diffusion*.
 This can occur through the use of channel proteins or carrier proteins (which change shape when the solute binds).